lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 {::nomarkdown}<div style="display:none;padding:0px;" id="lmfaoutput">{:/}

 **lmfa**{: style="color: blue"} loops over each species, generating a self-consistent density from the charges given to it.
-States in the core are assumed to be filled; you supply the number of charges of the valence _s_, _p_, ... orbitals.
+Core levels are assumed to be filled; you supply the charges of the valence _s_, _p_, ... orbitals.
 The Pb atom, for example has  atomic configuration of $$s^2p^2d^{10}$$ and **lmfa**{: style="color: blue"}'s printout for Pb begins with: